-The Milton Fire Department is a volunteer / paid on call organization.
-Currently we have one part-time employee, 40 volunteer firefighters, and 10 cadets.
+The Milton Fire Department is a volunteer/paid, on call organization.
+Currently the Fire Department consists of one part-time employee, 40 volunteer firefighters, and 10 cadets.

 Information on Burning

-To obtain a Burn Permit from the Milton Fire Warden please complete the Burn Permit Application located in the Form Center.
+To obtain a Burn Permit from the Milton Fire Warden please complete a Burn Permit Form.

 - Don't Burn Vermont